ErpNetDocs/info/features/general/file-management-use-cases.md

-# How businesses use File Management in ERP.net
+# How businesses use File Management in @@name

 *Real-world scenarios across teams, industries, and processes*

-File Management in ERP.net adapts to how work is actually done in a company — from daily commercial activities, through project and operational work, to control, reporting, and management decisions.
+File Management in @@name adapts to how work is actually done in a company — from daily commercial activities, through project and operational work, to control, reporting, and management decisions.

 Documents are created, reviewed, shared, and referenced every day — in sales conversations, on customer sites, during inspections, within projects, audits, and management reviews.

-What makes File Management in ERP.net different is not just **where** files are stored, but **how naturally they become part of everyday work**.
+What makes File Management in @@name different is not just **where** files are stored, but **how naturally they become part of everyday work**.

-Below are real-world scenarios that show how different teams use File Management in ERP.net — not as a separate tool, but as an integrated part of their business processes.
+Below are real-world scenarios that show how different teams use File Management in @@name — not as a separate tool, but as an integrated part of their business processes.

 ---